kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

 1. Fork [`test-infra`](https://github.com/kyma-project/test-infra) repository and feature a new branch.

-2. Create a template `<PROW JOB NAME>-data.yaml` file in the `templates/data` directory.
+2. Jobs are generated from templates.
+To create one, add `<PROW JOB NAME>-data.yaml` file in the `templates/data` directory.
 The file should look like this:

 ```yaml
 templates: